WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

     END
 ```

-But the "function" in FORTRAN, known as a subroutine, has significant room
+However, the FORTRAN "function," also known as a subroutine, had
-for improvement.
-As programming evolved, programmers then found that code
+significant areas for improvement.
+As programming evolved, programmers
-could be better understood if:
+then found that code could be better understood if:

 - Variables are only accessible within the block of a control structure
   like the `IF` statement or loop.